dzava/vue-asyncsearch/readme.md

 * `use-history`: a boolean indicating whether the query params should be added to the browser url.
 The url will also be used to set the values of the params
 * `results-path`: the key that is used to retrieve the results from the response data.
     Use an empty string if the results are the only data in the response.
 Supports dot notation. (default: data)
+* `search-on-load`: a boolean indicating if results should be automatically fetched when the component loads. (default: true)

 #### `as-results`:
 Renders when there are results and provides access to the results